Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Main Results

 If $\omega$ is a unitary representation of a finite group $G$, let $S(\omega)$ be the sphere of unit length vectors.
 This is a $G$--space, and also a free $S^1$--space, where $S^1 \subset \C$ acts via scalar multiplication.
 The actions by $G$ and $S^1$ commute, and we let $L_p(\omega) = S(\omega)/C_p$, where $C_p<S^1$ is the group of $p$th roots of 1.

-Thus $L_p(\omega)$ will be a lens space with a $G$--action.
+Thus $L_p(\omega)$ will be a lens space with an unbased $G$--action.
 We will see that it is easy to analyze the fixed point space $L_p(\omega)^G$ and then to compute the size of its Morava $K$--theories.

 We let $E_r$ denote the elementary abelian $p$--group $C_p^r$.

 \begin{ex} Let $\rho_r^{\C}$ denote the complex regular representation of $E_r$.
 If we let $\omega = p^n\rho_r^{\C}$, then

 which is less than